INSURANCE - CAR INSURANCE

-What is Non-Owner Car Insurance?
-(And How Much It Costs)
+What Is Non-Owner Car Insurance? (+ How Much Does It Cost?)

 Fact checked

-If you often rent or borrow cars, you may not have adequate (or any car insurance ) and need coverage to protect you while you drive.
-If you cause an accident, you are legally liable for the damages.
-If there isn’t adequate coverage from the car owner, you could be on the hook for a lot of money.
+If you often rent or borrow cars, you may not have adequate (or any) auto insurance and need coverage to protect you while you drive.
+Why?
+Because if you cause an accident, you're legally liable for the damages and could be on the hook for a lot of money if you're not on the car owner's policy.

 What is non-owner car insurance?

-A non-owner car insurance policy is a form of liability insurance for licensed drivers who don’t own a car.
-This coverage is also known as no-vehicle insurance.
+A non-owner car insurance policy is a form of liability insurance for licensed drivers who don't own a car.
+This coverage is also known as no-vehicle insurance or non-owned car insurance.

-No-vehicle car insurance provides liability coverage for property damages or injuries you may cause to the other driver in an accident.
-It can also help protect you from the financial liability of an accident.
+No-vehicle policies provide liability insurance coverage for property damages or injuries you may cause to another driver in an accident, shielding you from financial liability.

-In addition to bodily injury and property damage liability coverage, non-owner policies can provide liability protection against underinsured or uninsured motorists, medical payments, and personal injury protection.
+In addition to covering bodily injury and property damage, non-owner policies can provide liability protection against underinsured or uninsured motorists, cover medical expenses, and offer personal injury protection.

 What does non-owner car insurance cover?

-• Personal injury liability protection: This protection helps pay for the medical costs associated with an injury the other driver sustains in a car accident that you cause.
+• Personal injury liability protection: This helps pay for the medical costs associated with an injury the other driver sustains in a car accident you cause.

 • Property damage liability protection: This protection helps cover the cost of damages to another vehicle or property in an accident that is your fault.